delve-team/delve/paper/paper.md

 Designing neural networks is a complex task.

 Several tools exist which allow analayzing neural networks after and during training.
+# Generalization mesured by keskar and this one google paper
+# Similarity of features measured by SVVCA
+# This one meta reviewer paper from BMVCA
+# of course logistic regression probes
 Tools such as ... allow ...

 [Limitation of these methods]
+# Super expensive
+# Cumbersome
+# No seemless intergration
+# Adds additional steps to experiment workflow

 Delve is a Python package for statistical analysis of neural network layer eigenspaces.
 Delve hooks into PyTorch [@pytorch] models and allows saving statistics via TensorBoard [@tensorflow2015-whitepaper] events or CSV writers.